Estate, Trust and Tax Planning

 At the moment, the threshold for inheritance tax is £325,000.
 This means no inheritance tax will be due if the estate’s value exceeds £325,000.

-The Resident’s Nil Rate Band could apply if you own or have owned your home.
+If you own or have owned your home, the Resident’s Nil Rate Band could apply.
 This is an additional £125,000.

 Estates, over the allowances, have to pay inheritance tax.
 The amount of tax will depend on the size of your estate, and larger estates will pay more tax.

-Some exemptions and reliefs can reduce the amount of due inheritance tax.
+Some exemptions and reliefs can reduce the amount of inheritance tax due.
 Gifts to spouses or civil partners are exempt from inheritance tax.

-We recommend that you seek inheritance tax planning advice from a professional.
+We recommend that you seek advice on inheritance tax planning from a professional.
 This ensures that you understand the implications of inheritance tax, and you can then make sure your estate planning is correct.

 Why not sign up for our monthly newsletter

-Each month we send out our newsletter and our latest publication.
+We send out our newsletter and latest publication each month.
 We cover all aspects of financial planning.
-It’s free and you can unsubscribe any time.
+It’s free, and you can unsubscribe at any time.

 Protection of Assets